Maritime history on Big Woody Island

 Let there be light!

 A trip to this special spot isn’t complete without snapping an instagram-worthy moment at the Middle Bluff lighthouse.
-In 1866, two identical lighthouses were built on the island which enabled ships to enter the Hervey Bay region at night.
+In 1866, two lighthouses were built on the island which enabled ships to enter the Hervey Bay region at night.
 While both lighthouses aren’t open for business anymore, they still remain standing on the island.